NCAR/DART/guide/state_structure.rst

 Some model restart files have an unlimited dimension.
 For IO purposes, e.g. creating netcdf files, the unlimited dimension is used.
 For state structure accessor functions called be the model_mod the unlimited dimension is ignored.
-So if you have a variable TEMPARATURE in your netcdf file, with dimensions (lon, lat, level, time) the IO routines will see a 4D variable, but ``get_num_dims`` used in model_mod will return 3D.
+So if you have a variable TEMPERATURE in your netcdf file, with dimensions (lon, lat, level, time) the IO routines will see a 4D variable, but ``get_num_dims`` used in model_mod will return 3D.